slgrobotics/jetson_nano_b01/README.md

 ## Experiments

-To explore Nano's GPU we use files in the "shared" folder, cloned from the repository.
+To explore Nano's GPU we use files in the "shared" folder, cloned from the repository (see "docker" and "src" folders).

 **Warning:** Review the "[Core Technical Barriers](https://github.com/slgrobotics/articubot_one/wiki/Ollama-on-Jetson-Nano#core-technical-barriers)" guide.
 Results may vary.
 Sanity not included. ;-)